[HISTORY: Adopted by the Village Council of the Village of Ridgewood 11-28-2018 by Ord. No. 3682. Amendments noted where applicable.]

 No person shall permit or cause to be permitted the discharge or release of any liquid, gas or solid compound containing injurious chemicals to come in contact with the stalk, leaves, or roots of any tree or shrub within the public right-of-way.

-During the execution of any work on trees in the Village of Ridgewood, other than for a tree's removal, no gaffs or spikes shall be permitted to be used to ascend a tree by a climber.
+During the execution of any work on trees in the public right-of-way of the Village of Ridgewood, for which permission has been obtained, other than for a tree's removal, no gaffs or spikes shall be permitted to be used to ascend a tree by a climber.

 It shall be expressly prohibited in the Village of Ridgewood to alter or prune any tree within the public right-of-way, or the conditions surrounding a tree in the public right-of-way in such a manner so as to reduce its viability and life span.

 It shall be unlawful for the owner or occupant of any lands within the limits of the Village to permit to exist or harbor any insects detrimental to the well-being of trees or shrubbery on such premise after being noticed of such by certified mail return receipt requested.

 When a sidewalk is constructed or being reconstructed due to defects within the public right-of-way, the party responsible for the work (i.e., the adjacent property owner), shall coordinate all work that may affect the roots systems of trees within the public right-of-way with the Village's Arborist (qualified tree expert).
 No tree root or roots shall be cut or removed for sidewalk construction or driveway enlargement, without first obtaining the Village Arborist's authorization.
 The Village Arborist shall have sole authority in the determination if root grinding, a tree's removal, or a round out or bump out are warranted with the goal of preservation of trees in the public right-of-way as best as possible.
 Any tree roots cut or removed without the Village Arborist's authorization shall be deemed a violation of this chapter.